orreries/Advanced-GIS_QOZ/README.md

 # **Synthesis of Findings**

-* Mortgage activity is strongly clustered, with QOZs located mainly in low-activity areas.
+* Mortgage activity is strongly clustered, with QOZs located mainly in low activity areas.
 * Hotspot analysis shows limited alignment between QOZ locations and regions of strong investment.
 * Localized outlier tracts (especially High–Low) point to small pockets of possible redevelopment.
-* Rent changes highlight rising economic pressure near many QOZ-adjacent areas.
+* Rent changes highlight rising economic pressure near many QOZ adjacent areas.
 * Development alignment differs by state: QOZs in Florida appear better positioned relative to new construction than those in California.

 # **Interpretation for QOZ Policy**

 **Strengths:**
-QOZs successfully target low-investment areas, consistent with their policy intent.
+QOZs successfully target low investment areas, consistent with their policy intent.
 Some tracts show emerging signs of investment that could be connected to QOZ incentives.

 **Limitations:**
-QOZs rarely coincide with high-investment mortgage hotspots or active development regions, particularly in California.
+QOZs rarely coincide with high investment mortgage hotspots or active development regions, particularly in California.
 Structural constraints such as zoning and high land costs may limit the effectiveness of QOZ incentives.
-Market-driven development pressures often bypass QOZs unless supported by additional policy measures.
+Market driven development pressures often bypass QOZs unless supported by additional policy measures.